-Ladies, Gentlemen and ghouls, I present you: A.M.
-Geever!
+Ladies, Gentlemen and ghouls, I present you: An interview with AM Geever !
 Well, an interview at least.
 At Zombie Guide Magazine, we’re all about the people who create content.
 To support people like you who want to pursue their own path, we’re here, dead AF, not going anywhere.
 So today we’re starting a new tradition of interviewing awesome people from the zombie community.
 As I’ve already given it away, here’s A.M.
 Geever!

 Hi Anne and welcome to ZGM, let’s start with a quote from your website: